aguerrero232/aguerrero232/README.md

 ## About Me :man_technologist:

  I am a graduate of the University of Texas at San Antonio, go Runners 🤙!
 I love spending time with my pets, building computers, gaming online ,or the table top, and trying new cuisine.
-I'm interested in making highly scaleable and highly available applications with high impact.
-My goal is to be someone would consider to be a role model or hero.
+I'm interested in developing impactful, scaleable, and highly available applications.
+My goal is to be someone that others would consider to be a role model or hero.

 - 🔭 I’m working as an Infrastructure Automation Engineer where I am solidifying my skills in python, kubernetes, ansible and many other tools.
 - 🌱 I’m currently studying to get the Certified Kubernetes Application Developer certificate